elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-open-head-injuries-differ-from-closed-head-injuries-in-terms-of-impact-and-treatment.md

 url: /learn/nursing/questions/how-do-open-head-injuries-differ-from-closed-head-injuries-in-terms-of-impact-and-treatment
 score: -1.0
 related_article1:
-    id: 164446
+    id: 164454
-    title: How does the temporal lobe contribute to memory and learning processes?
+    title: >-
+        Which populations are at higher risk for brain injury, and why?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-temporal-lobe-contribute-to-memory-and-learning-processes
+    url: /learn/nursing/questions/which-populations-are-at-higher-risk-for-brain-injury-and-why
 related_article2:
-    id: 164454
+    id: 164440
-    title: Which populations are at higher risk for brain injury, and why?
+    title: >-
+        How do anoxic and hypoxic injuries impact brain function?
     subject: Nursing
-    url: /learn/nursing/questions/which-populations-are-at-higher-risk-for-brain-injury-and-why
+    url: /learn/nursing/questions/how-do-anoxic-and-hypoxic-injuries-impact-brain-function
 related_article3:
-    id: 164452
+    id: 164453
+    title: >-
-    title: What are the key components of initial medical stabilization in brain injury rehabilitation?
+        Describe the role of outpatient services in long-term rehabilitation for brain injury.
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-components-of-initial-medical-stabilization-in-brain-injury-rehabilitation
+    url: /learn/nursing/questions/describe-the-role-of-outpatient-services-in-longterm-rehabilitation-for-brain-injury
 related_article4:
-    id: 164448
+    id: 164443
-    title: What challenges might individuals face with attention and information processing after a brain injury?
+    title: >-
+        What internal factors can lead to brain injury, and how do they affect the brain?
     subject: Nursing
-    url: /learn/nursing/questions/what-challenges-might-individuals-face-with-attention-and-information-processing-after-a-brain-injury
+    url: /learn/nursing/questions/what-internal-factors-can-lead-to-brain-injury-and-how-do-they-affect-the-brain
 related_article5:
-    id: 164441
+    id: 164458
-    title: What are the main causes and risk factors associated with traumatic brain injury (TBI)?
+    title: >-
+        How do physical forces impact brain structure and function in the context of neuroanatomy?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-main-causes-and-risk-factors-associated-with-traumatic-brain-injury-tbi
+    url: /learn/nursing/questions/how-do-physical-forces-impact-brain-structure-and-function-in-the-context-of-neuroanatomy
 ---

 &nbsp;